 The file format for the AWESOME LF receiver is very similar to the Matlab v4 format. {\bf Data files can therefore be directly loaded into Matlab with the load comment}.
-The only difference is that the Matlab v4 format normally does not allow int16s when you directly save from Matlab, but broadband data are nonetheless saved as in16s.
+The only difference is that the Matlab v4 format normally does not allow int16s when the user directly saves from Matlab, but broadband data are nonetheless saved as in16s.
 The files can be loaded directly into Matlab, however if the file size is larger than ~100 MB, Matlab cannot read it in.
-For these cases you can use the matGetVariable.m function (you also need matReadHeader.m), which allow you to extract specific variables from the file, or a specific portion of the data (and it may be quicker than loading the whole file, anyways).
+For these cases, the user can use the matGetVariable.m function (and also need matReadHeader.m), which allow the user to extract specific variables from the file, or a specific portion of the data (and it may be quicker than loading the whole file, anyways).

-matGetVariable is used like this:

-Output = matGetVariable('C:\PathToFile\Filename.mat','variable name',length,offset);
+matGetVariable is used like this: Output = matGetVariable('C:\PathToFile\Filename.mat','variable name',length,offset);